cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 	</tr>
 </table>

 There were certainly some surprises this year.
 The Twins won 101 games!
 It turns out that Cleveland totally punting on the offseason *was* a bad idea.
-And now they are taking about trading the face of their franchise, Fransisco Lindor.
-This offseason could be a turning point for them.
-How will they go about selling themselves to the fanbase?
+And now they are talking about trading the face of their franchise, Fransisco Lindor.
+This offseason could be a turning point for the Clevelanders.
+How will they go about selling themselves to the fanbase after a Lindor trade?

 My predictions were decent.
 Of the 10 playoff teams, I correctly predicted 7 (3 in the American League, 4 in the National League; continuing the trend of better performance on the NL side I observed <a href = "https://www.cteeter.ca/blog/2018-11-19-picks-and-predictions-2018-review/" target = "_blank">last year</a>).
 The strength of that 7 relies heavily on ignoring the Division Winner/Wild Card winner distinction.
 I had the Braves and Cardinals as Wild Card winners, and the Nationals as a Division Winner.
 Those are all absolutely wrong, but they were all playoff teams so technically right.
 And I wasn't way off base with that Nationals predication.
 Outside of a miserable start to the season -- the oft-cited 19-31 record in their first 50 games, mostly the result of injuries -- they were one of the best teams in the game and ended up as World Series Champions, narrowly beating the Astros (my preseason pick) in a 7-game series, that was about as *meh* as a 7-game series can be.

-My Red Sox couldn't ever get out of their own way, struggling all year with occasional fits and starts of success.
+My Red Sox just couldn't ever get out of their own way, struggling all year with occasional fits and starts of success.
 The run prevention side of the game was their downfall:

 ![Fig1_BOS_RSRA](/img/PPreview2019_MLBsyncrony_2019_BOS.png)